How To Spot A Fake Omega – 5 Quick Tips

 You see an interesting vintage Omega watch.
 Perhaps on eBay or another auction site or even at a yard sale.

-There’s a lot of info about “detecting fakes,” but it’s not all good so be careful.
+There’s a lot of info about “detecting fakes,” but not all of it is good so be careful.

-You can spot a fake Omega wristwatch with these five steps
+You can spot a fake Omega wristwatch with the following five steps

 - Dial and hands